 To announce her arrival, she texted the seller, a woman who went by "D," according to a narrative provided by a police report, interviews and a 911 tape.

 The seller was later identified as Dynel Lane, 34, a former nurse aide, who was ordered held on $2 million bail Thursday while prosecutors weigh charges against her, including whether to accuse her of killing a fetus.

-Lane is accused of stabbing Wilkins and removing the fetus.
+Lane is accused of stabbing Wilkins and removing a female fetus.

 The fetus died, but the mother survived and has a "very optimistic" prognosis, authorities said Thursday.

-Stabbed in the stomach and bleeding, the victim called 911.
+Stabbed in the stomach and bleeding, Wilkins called 911.

 "She cut me," she told the operator.

 "Who cut you?" the operator asked.